Gilley’s Beer Signs, Shirts and Posters

 Let’s start with the vintage classic Gilley’s Beer neon sign.
 They hung in the original Gilley’s Pasadena, Texas club and were also for sale for a whopping $150.00 each!
 That was a LOT of money back in the 1980’s so you can imagine they didn’t sell a ton of them.
 They are extremely hard to find today, especially since neon is so easy to break.
 When John Travolta asked Mickey Gilley if he could have one of these great neon signs, Mickey obliged.
 There is a picture of the presentation in the book “Saturday Night at Gilley’s.”

 This Gilley’s neon sign measures about 25″ wide by 14″ high at the frame.
+We were lucky enough to be able to acquire a second identical neon Gilley’s Beer sign that is also fully functional.
 Below are two pictures, one of our sign lit up and the other while it was off.

 Next is an almost certain one-of-a-kind painted wood sign from Gilley’s Pasadena, Texas that was removed from the club during cleanup after the fire.
 When Mickey Gilley sued his partner Sherwood Cryer and won the lawsuit, their partnership was ended and the club was closed in 1989.
 Shortly thereafter, the club was gutted by a fire.
 Mickey accused Sherwood of having the fire set but no proof was ever found by the authorities to substantiate Mickey’s claim.
 GilleysMuseum.com has in its possession an email from a Pasadena, Texas local who claims they know who set the fire, and names names, but since we can’t verify the information we’ll just leave it at that.